michael2012z/BitBible/markdown/Etheridge/files/Eph.md

 14. for this is your glory; and I bow my knees unto the Father of our Lord Jeshu Meshiha,

-15. from whom is named the whole familyAbohutho, paternity. who are in heaven and in earth;
+15. from whom is named the whole family

 16. that he would give to you, according to the riches of his glory, with power to be confirmed by his Spirit in your interior man;